 Goodwill Industries of Southeastern Louisiana, Inc. has long been a household name for the role it plays in the retail environment.
 However, Goodwill has grown to encompass providing workforce and educational services to the economically disadvantaged and individuals with disabilities.
-Goodwill Technical College offers affordable training and convenient classes located in downtown New Orleans.
+Goodwill Technical College offers affordable training and convenient classes located in the Mid-City area of New Orleans.
 We strive to challenge, excite, and engage students by providing them with an experience that will be the foundation of their career.
 Our faculty and staff provide caring and personal attention to all our students.

-Goodwill Technical College is fulfilling its role by providing Technical Diplomas and industry-based certifications in the fields of healthcare and hospitality and tourism.
-Our training provides students with the extra knowledge and hands-on training that will lead to a productive career.
+Goodwill Technical College provides Technical Diplomas and industry-based certifications in the fields of healthcare administration and hospitality and tourism.
+Our training provides students with the knowledge and skills that will lead to a productive career.